tedi-software/tedi/README.md

 <p align="right">(<a href="#top">top</a>)</p>

 ## ${\color{949698} ➤}$ Getting Started
 The tedi repository is an example installation.
-Follow the installation steps below to start and start TEDI.
+Follow the installation steps below to start and stop TEDI.

 ### ${\color{949698} ➤}$ Installation
 1. clone the repo